Updated: January 18, 2021

 Joanne’s Taxi and Tours

 Not only does Joanne run a taxi business but they also offer local tours around the hamlet of Tuktoyaktuk.
-It’s a great way to learn about the area, try some local food, climb a pingo, and step in to the Arctic Ocean.
+It’s a great way to learn about the area, try some local food, climb a pingo, and step into the Arctic Ocean.
 They were so friendly and we can’t wait to return and learn more from them.

-Exploring the Northwest Territories
+Exploring the Fun Things to do in Northwest Territories